 The new 3DMark includes everything you need to benchmark your hardware.
-With three all new tests you can bench everything from smartphones and tablets, to notebooks and home PCs, to the latest high-end, multi-GPU gaming desktops.
+With four all new tests you can bench everything from smartphones and tablets, to notebooks and home PCs, to the latest high-end, multi-GPU gaming desktops.
 And it's not just for Windows.
 With 3DMark you can compare your scores with Android

 , Windows RT